-Reason(s) for Request (enter text below or upload a doc/pdf file)
+Reason(s) for Request \ (enter text below or upload a doc/pdf file)

-There is an urgent need to align the curriculum for undergraduate degrees currently listed as Secondary Education Bachelors programs with the university curricular and Banner systems.
+There is an urgent need to align the curriculum for undergraduate degrees currently listed as leading to Secondary Education Bachelors programs with the university curricular and Banner systems.
+The current B.A.Ed. in Social Studies Education was enacted years ago when content teaching fields (endorsements in the New Mexico licensure system) were implemented in the university to align with state endorsement requirements.
+Because of implementation in 2004 of the university curriculum terminology alignment project that has instituted academic terminology (rather than state licensure terms), the system can no longer accommodate these teaching fields for Secondary Education Undergraduate Programs in the same format as before.
+Likewise, the new format can no longer provide access to the Secondary Education Program (for students or faculty) or reports within the university Banner system.
 The current B.A.
-Ed in Bilingual Education was enacted years ago when current content teaching fields (endorsements in the New Mexico licensure system) were implemented in the university to align with state endorsement requirements.
-Since 2004, with implementation of the university curriculum terminology alignment project that has instituted academic terminology (rather than state licensure terms), the system can no longer accommodate these teaching fields for the Secondary Education Undergraduate Programs in the same format as before.
-Likewise the new format can no longer provide access to the Secondary Education Program (for students or faculty) or reports within the university Banner system.
-The current B.A.
-Ed. in Bilingual Education is not aligned with university terminology or the Banner System because it names a teaching field (state licensure term for endorsement) rather than a major that clearly specifies secondary education.
-Furthermore, the NM Public Education Department has removed Bilingual Education and TESOL endorsements from the approved academic core content areas, with the result that these will no longer be accepted as first teaching fields for secondary education licensure.
-The current K-12 Bilingual Education Endorsement/Teaching Field Program of Studies is located within the Language, Literacy, and Sociocultural Studies Department and will continue to be available to secondary students seeking an endorsement in Bilingual Education in addition to a Secondary Education Concentration-Teaching Field in one of the academic core content areas.
+Ed. in Social Studies Education is not aligned with university terminology or the Banner System because it names a teaching field (state licensure term) rather than a major.
+The deletion of this teaching field will be replaced with the Secondary Education Major (B.A.
+Ed. in Secondary Education) proposed in the Form C which accompanies this proposal.
+A new Concentration-Teaching Field in Social Studies Education is also proposed in a second Form C accompanying this proposal.
+The Secondary Education Major and the Concentration-Teaching Field in Social Studies Education will meet university terminology requirements and have designated codes that will be recognized in the Banner System.

-Statements to address budgetary and Faculty Load Implications and Long-range planning (enter text below or upload a doc/pdf file) Because the changes are related to terminology alignment and Banner codes and do not affect the required courses currently being taught within the LLSS Bilingual Education Endorsement Program of Studies for all students in K-12 education, there will be no new implications for budgetary and faculty load nor impact on long-range planning.
-Bilingual Education faculty are aware of new regulations from the Public Education Department regarding the removal of bilingual education and TESOL from the core academic endorsements for secondary licensure.
-Secondary Education faculty will continue to encourage students to add a Bilingual Education or TESOL endorsement to their credentials because of the great need for these skills in the schools of New Mexico.
+Statements to address budgetary and Faculty Load Implications and Long-range planning \ (enter text below or upload a doc/pdf file) Because the proposed changes are related to terminology alignment and Banner codes and do not affect the required courses currently being taught within the Social Studies Education Program of Studies, there will be no new implications for budgetary and faculty load nor impact on long-range planning.
 New Text for p.
 380-382 (2007-2008 Catalog)